National Assessment of Educational Progress (NAEP)

 NAEP is a big picture test.
 It gives us a good sense of the direction the nation is moving in education and provides critical long-term trending data.

 Only a small number of students in Tennessee take NAEP, only within certain grades, and only in certain years.
-Because just a group of students take it and only some schools participate, it is not possible to see individual student performance or to know school-level or even district outcomes – both of which we can do with TCAP tests.
+Because just a group of students take it and only some schools participate, it is not possible to see individual student performance or to know school-level or even district-level outcomes—both of which we can do with TCAP tests.
 NAEP only gives an overview of state achievement and performance among larger subgroups.

-TCAP assessments, on the other hand, are aligned with the Tennessee State Standards.
-TCAP lets students show what they learned over the course of the current year, based on our state’s expectations for what students need to know and be able to do for a particular subject and grade level.
+TCAP assessments, on the other hand, are aligned with the Tennessee Academic Standards.
+TCAP allows students to demonstrate what they learned over the course of the current year, based on our state’s expectations for what students need to know and be able to do for a particular subject and grade level.
 TCAP assessments show how individual students perform, as well as how students at a specific school are performing, which will help us know where to target additional support and where we can learn from what is going right.
 It helps us make sure every single student is on track to be successful when they leave school.

 - Can I see the NAEP questions?